Zyrakia/Zyrakia/README.md

 # 👋 Hello there!

 I'm Ole, a german-born aspiring software developer interested in everything computers.
-I self-taught myself programming when I moved to Canada, and now I am enrolled in the BCIT CST diploma to expand my skillset and experience.
+I self-taught myself programming when I moved to Canada.

 I started out developing plugins with Java for Minecraft, and very quickly expanded into web development, where I fell in love with Typescript.

-Recently, I have been working on Roblox games with Typescript and Luau, while creating personal APIs with NodeJS.
+Recently, I have been working on Roblox games with Typescript and Luau, while creating personal APIs with Node/Bun.

 ## 💜 Favorite Languages